Addition of spironolactone in patients with resistant arterial hypertension aspirant

 In this study, participants were selected based on specific criteria to ensure the validity and reliability of the research findings.
 Patients with resistant arterial hypertension who were aspirant were included in the study.
 The inclusion criteria required participants to have a diagnosis of arterial hypertension that was resistant to conventional treatment, and they must have expressed willingness to participate in the study.

-See also Spironolactone arm numbness
+See also Spironolactone swelling breasts

 Prior to enrollment, potential participants underwent a thorough screening process to assess their eligibility for the study.
 This screening involved medical history review, physical examinations, and laboratory tests to confirm the diagnosis of resistant arterial hypertension.